 The body of the PP levies requirements on the TOE that mandates the use of X.509 certificates for the authentication of the IPsec endpoints (FIA_X509_EXT.1.1, FCS_IPSEC_EXT.1.12).
 The companion VPN Gateway EP levies these requirements as well.
 Since this is a software only product, it is possible that the TOE relies on the underlying operating system to perform some aspects of handling/managing X.509 certificates.
 The first of these is FIA_X509_EXT.1.2, where the TOE may offer some level of protection of the certificates, but most assuredly, the underlying OS provides the ultimate protection of the certificates from unauthorized modification or deletion.
-Another aspect is the determination of whether a certificate is valid - FIA_X509_EXT.1.5.
+Another aspect is the determination of whether a certificate is valid - FIA_X509_EXT.1.5 or if the certificate path has a valid CA certificate FIA_X509_EXT.1.6 and FIA_X509_EXT.1.7.
 If this function is performed by the TOE, this requirement will be moved to the body of the PP. If the validity checking is performed by the environment and a valid or invalid response is provided to the TOE, then the requirement is left here in appendix C.1.